shainilps/humpty/README.md

 one line explanation:

 ```
-a JavaScript library for writing your application in MODEL->UPDATE->VIEW architecture.
+a JavaScript lib for writing your application in MODEL->UPDATE->VIEW architecture.
 ```

 look at the example written by dumbGPT for reference

 ---

-## Working on:
+## will work on:

 - [ ] adding a diffing algo for dom update